 What do I do on the first day of class?

 We recommend that you arrive about 15 minutes prior to the start of class to give you ample time to prepare.
 Locker rooms for both men and women are available; students are permitted to bring in locks for day use only.
 It is strongly encouraged that students do not leave valuables unattended.
 Should you have additional questions, such as which studio you should report to, a studio administrator will be available at the front desk.

 Boston Ballet School has a limited number of Pilates mats for student use and recommends that students bring their own.

 Yes, on the last day of ASDP students participating in the Repertoire enrichment will perform in front of an audience of friends and family.
 Following the informal performance, everyone is invited to a reception.

 I am traveling to the Newton area for this program, where can I stay?

 Students are responsible for making their own housing arrangements.
 There are a variety of hotels and housing options in the greater Newton area.

 My summer plans have changed.
 How do I withdraw from ASDP?

-Please contact the Office of Administration immediately at 617.456.6333.
+In these instances, pro-rated account adjustments are based on the number of weeks the student was enrolled in class, not contact a Studio Administrator immediately at 617.456.6333.
 Tuition for ASDP is non-refundable except in cases of illness or injury as documented by a physician.